yannickg/SIP-DAS/README.md

 SIP-DAS (DoS Attack Simulator) is a tool developed to simulate SIP-based DoS attacks.
 It has been developed to be used in academic work to help developing novel SIP-based DDoS attacks and defense approaches in original.

+SIP-DAS was originally written in Java, but it has been rewritten using Python, so that various advantageous libraries can be used.

 It has been used in an academic journal paper titled "Novel SIP-based DDoS Attacks and Effective Defense Strategies" published in Computers & Security 63 (2016) 29-44 by  Elsevier, Science Direct http://sciencedirect.com/science/article/pii/S0167404816300980.

 SIP-DAS comprises four main components: spoofed IP address generator, SIP message generator, message sender and scenario player.
 It needs outputs of SIP-NES (Network Scanner) and SIP-ENUM (Enumerator) along with some pre-defined files.
 SIP-DAS also provides a framework for SIP-ASP (Attack Scenario Player).